keithcheah/Teahouse/README.md

 1. PartTest.java: lines 159-178 adds tests for maximum and minimum fields to the PartTest class.

 J.  Remove the class files for any unused validators in order to clean your code.
+1. Removes DeletePartValidator.java since there were no usages detected.

 K.  Demonstrate professional communication in the content and presentation of your submission.